MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 1. Make sure you've registered your upgraded model in the source environment using a Python package.
 If you haven't already registered, follow the procedure in [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (in GitHub).

-1. Sign in to [Power Apps](https://make.powerapps.com) or [Power Automeate](https://flow.microsoft.com).
+1. Sign in to [Power Apps](https://make.powerapps.com) or [Power Automate](https://flow.microsoft.com).

-1. In the solution containing only the custom connector, add a new existing custom connector by selecting **Add**.
+1. In the solution that contains only the custom connector, add a new existing custom connector by selecting **Add**.

 1. Complete the fields and enter the new version.
 In this example, it's v2 since this is the second version.